 You are limited to working a maximum of 10 hours per week.
 This law relaxes during the summer months.
 In June, July and August you can work as many hours as you wish.
 You can read more about the requirements for working in the Netherlands as a non-EU student on this page.

-You must also have healthcare!
+You must also have healthcare insurance!
 Dutch law states that all employees must have health insurance, or you cannot work.
-Some Dutch insurances to check out include Ditzo and FBTO, for example.
-You can also read our Working Insurance page to find more suggestions.
+Through College Life Insurance, you can immediately sign up for health insurance.

 Allowances, while not specifically student finance, can provide some support and financial aid.
 Allowance are essentials grants given by the government for specific living costs, like for healthcare and housing.